 I believe it all starts with education.
 Questioning what goes into the food we're eating, how food is grown, manufactured, etc. I'm fairly certain big food companies don't have our best interest in mind and are not thinking about how the food they're producing is affecting your health.
 No, there is one end goal in mind and that is money.
 That's it.

 In order to change habits and patterns we've known our whole lives, we have to make unpopular decisions.
-I've been called weird for eating the way I do, which blows my mind because most food we have at our disposal today is not natural.
-I'm not holier than thou by any means but for the most part I try to stick to real food.
+I've been called weird for eating the way I do, which blows my mind because most food we have at our disposal today is the thing that’s weird.
+I'm not a purist by any means but I try to make conscious choices that have truly transformed the way I feel and look at the food world.

 The idea is to have enough food prepared for lunches so you don't find yourself spending extra money and eating food that's loaded with everything you're trying to avoid.
-For make ahead breakfast recipes, go here.
+If you’re looking for a more comprehensive meal prep guide including my go to shopping list, you can find that here.

 - cut up vegetables